 - Eye injuries, including punctures, chemical damage, and problems caused by debris

-- Head and ear injuries caused by strong impacts, excessive noise and so on
+- Head and ear injuries caused by substantial impacts, excessive noise, and so on

 - Injuries suffered by internal organs